rkintzi/angular-dashboard-example/slides/slides.md

 * Update a menu

-* Update tests (for Menu and WidgetFrame components)

 ---

-# Naive implementation
+# Why/when this is a poor solution?

-To add a new widget to the system we need to:
+What has to be done to add new kind of widget to the system?

 * Implement a new component